 Palate Stretch

+The roof of your mouth, also known as the soft palate, plays a role in the severity of your sleep apnea.
+Exercising this part of your mouth can relieve symptoms and strengthen it.
 A natural stretch for your soft palate is to open your mouth as wide as you can while saying “ah” in the back of the throat.
 Continue this stretch for 20 seconds.
 Close your mouth, wait five seconds, then repeat between five and 10 times.

-Hold a spoon
+Hold a Spoon Between Lips

 Place the handle of a metal spoon between your lips and hold it in place with only your lips for 10 seconds.
 Do not place the handle between your teeth.
 Try to keep it parallel to the floor.
 As your strength improves, you can place other small objects on the spoon for added weight (i.e., sugar cube).
 Repeat 10 times.